tayabhavsar/Advertising-Data-Analysis-Using-Multiple-Regression/README.md

 sales = 𝛽0 +𝛽1(TV) + 𝛽2(radio) + 𝛽3(newspaper)

 Key Findings:
-TV and radio are statistically significant predictors of sales.
+- TV and radio are statistically significant predictors of sales

-Newspaper is not significant (p = 0.86).
+- Newspaper is not significant (p = 0.86).

 “Newspaper is not significant… indicating that it does not meaningfully contribute once the other variables are included.”

 TV coefficient ≈ 0.046